elastisys/compliantkubernetes/docs/user-guide/prepare-idp.md

 16. You need to give the service account read access to groups.
 Go to the [Google admin console](https://admin.google.com).
 17. Navigate through the menu to **Security > Access and data control > API Controls** and click **Manage Domain Wide Delegation** and then **Add New**.
 18. In the **Client ID** field put the **Unique ID** of the service account from step 4. and in the **Oauth Scopes** field enter this scope: `https://www.googleapis.com/auth/admin.directory.group.readonly`.
-19. Decide on the name of the Google group that should have admin privileges in the Compliant Kubernetes environment.
+19. Decide on the name of the Google group that should have admin privileges in the Welkin environment.
 20. Finally, securely send, e.g., via [YoPass](https://yopass.elastisys.com), the following information to your Platform Administrators:
     <!-- markdownlint-enable ol-prefix -->
     <!-- markdownlint-enable list-marker-space -->